 Dwarf walls are a common feature in conservatory design and support the structure’s frame.
 They should have a cavity between the inner and outer leaf that should be filled with an insulating material to reduce heat loss through the walls.
 It is possible to retrofit insulation to a wall by drilling holes and injecting the material.

-So far the different means of preventing heat from escaping a conservatory have been explored.
-However, there’s another consideration to bear in mind – heating a conservatory in the first place.
+So far, the different means of preventing heat from escaping a conservatory have been explored.
+However, there is another consideration to bear in mind – heating a conservatory in the first place.
 A lot of people ask why their existing older conservatory is so cold especially in the winter?
 Here are some ways to heat up your conservatory to make it a more comfortable temperature.

 Conservatory heaters come in many forms.
 One of the most popular choices are electric radiators.
 These look similar to traditional radiators but can be installed with minimum cost and disruption.
 It is usually costlier to run electric radiators but they are also cheaper to install.
 They are often more controllable because they can be turned on or off when the room is in use.

 Another option is connecting an existing central heating system to the conservatory.
 This approach requires Building Regulations approval because if the conservatory is not sufficiently insulated and heated, the pipes and radiators may be at risk of freezing during prolonged cold weather.